k3vonk/Horse-Dressage-Tutor/README.md

 * Animation Player to control the timeline animation of the horse.
 * Interactive scene with the ability to zoom, rotate, and pan.
 * A list of sub-tests related to a specific novice dressage test sheet.
-* 3 novice dressage test sheet to animate from.
+* 3 novice dressage test sheet (JSON format) to animate from.

 # JSON dressage test sheets
 Available Gait: